Gary’s been in touch with his HO scale wiring block.

 Keep you posted and I love reading and looking at all your layouts.

-A huge thanks to Gary.
+A huge thanks to Gary for sharing his HO scale wiring block.
 If you can help out with his questions, please do leave a comment below.

 It’s so wonderful seeing all your layouts take shape from the very beginning – especially with a good narrative too.
 And I know it inspires a lot of readers too, so please do keep ’em coming.